Mirusia Louwerse: Career

 Mirusia toured internationally in 2016 and the beginning of 2017 with her concert tour "This Time Tomorrow" with 40 concerts.
 In 2017, Mirusia toured internationally with her concert tour "From the Heart" which began in the Netherlands in March 2017 and saw her perform over 40 concerts worldwide.
 In 2018 Mirusia performed a special concert tour in the Netherlands entitled "An Enchanted Evening" to full houses and exceptional reviews.

 Mirusia debuted in professional musical theatre in April 2019 as the lead role in the new musical Mimma – A musical of War and Friendship.

 At the start of 2019, Mirusia released the album A Salute to The Seekers.
 The album debuted at No. 1 on the ARIA Charts and was in the Top 20 on the Jazz and Blues charts for three consecutive months.
 Together with the original Seekers (Athol Guy, Keith Potger, Bruce Woodley) Mirusia performed sold-out shows at Brisbane's QPAC Concert Hall, Sydney Recital Hall and Melbourne Recital Centre late 2019.
 At these concerts the Original Seekers officially welcomed Mirusia to "The Seekers Family" and Mirusia gave tribute to The Seekers and her great inspiration, Judith Durham.

 2019 saw Mirusia embark on a 40 date concert tour around Australia with her new concert program "A Salute to The Seekers and the Classics".
 This tour ran until 12 May 2022 due to Covid19 postponements and lockdowns in Australia.
-In 2021 Mirusia also released a new Music DVD "Live in Concert" and live album of the same name.
+In 2021 Mirusia also released a new Music DVD Live in Concert and live album of the same name.
 Both DVD and Album went to the #1 positions on the ARIA Charts with the DVD placing at #15 on the Annual Charts and the Album at #22 on the Annual Charts.
-The Album "Live in Concert" has been nominated as "Best Classical Album" at the 2022 AIR Awards.
+The Album Live in Concert has been nominated as "Best Classical Album" at the 2022 AIR Awards.

 Mirusia's album, Songbird, which was released in February 2022, debuted at the #1 position on the ARIA Classical Crossover Charts, #9 on the ARIA Australian Artist Charts & #1 on the AIR Independent Album Charts.
-Mirusia's production company 'Mirusia Productions' won the Redlands Business Excellence Award in Creative Industries in October 2022 and in November 2022 Mirusia won the Hollywood Music in Media Award for Best Holiday Song with "Snowflake".
+Mirusia's production company 'Mirusia Productions' won the Redland Business Excellence Award in Creative Industries in October 2022 and in November 2022 Mirusia won the Hollywood Music in Media Award for Best Holiday Song with "Snowflake".

+2024, saw Mirusia release a Core Classical album called Classique.
+This album debuted at the #1 position on the Classical and Classical-Crossover Charts in Australia.
+She also won her second Hollywood Music in Media Award for Best Special Project with "Braveship Symphonic Suite" in which she features as soloist in the song "Fly With Me" written by Matt Cook.

+During 2025, Mirusia will be touring her "Celebration" Tour around Australia.
+This tour is a "Best of" of the past 20 years on stage, and features many fan favourites and new material.